dictionaria/pydictionaria/docs/intro-commandline.md

 ### Where are the commands?

 Some commands are separate programs installed on your computer, others are built directly into the shell.
-For instance, on a Unix-like program using the `bash` shell, the `cd` and `pwd` commands are builtin commands provided by `bash` itself, but `ls` is its own program.
+For instance, on a Unix-like operating system using the `bash` shell, the `cd` and `pwd` commands are built-in commands provided by `bash` itself, but `ls` is its own program.

 Now where does the shell look for programs to run?